anydotcrypto/metatransactions/docs/EIP-proposal.md

 There are two existing solutions that try to solve the problem, but they have the following shortcomings:

 **Proxy contract**.
+Each user has their own proxy contract.
+They must migrate funds into the proxy contract and all transactions are sent via the proxy contract.
+As such, the msg.sender is set as the proxy contract address.
+There are three hurdles for proxy contracts:

+1. **Workflow issues.** There is an additional and inconvenient work-flow of deploying a proxy contract and transferring funds.
+This can hinder adoption as it is not a straight-forward plug & play experience.
+2. **Two addresses.** The user now has two addresses which includes the signing address and the proxy contract address.
+This needs to be managed as part of the user experience and some dapps may need to take it into account.
-This approach requires users to migrate their funds into a proxy contract.
-While the additional work-flow of deploying a proxy contract and transferring funds is inconvenient for adoption, the real hurdle is the additional security risks associated with storing funds in a smart contract and whether users will trust the solution due to significant events like the Parity Wallet hack.
-As well, a subtle problem is how to migrate way/recover from the situation when the provider of the proxy contract disappears (e.g. the wallet manages the proxy contract and discontinues its service, but no other service is using the same approach).
+3. **Trust issues.** Users may have trust issues with storing funds in a smart contract due to the additional security risks.
+Several events including the Parity Wallet Hack exacerbate the problem.

+Finally there is a subtle problem on how to recover (and migrate away) from the proxy contract if the provider disappears.
+For example, if the wallet managing access to the proxy contract discontinues its service, but no other service is using the same standard.

 **Upgrade target contract**.
 This approach requires the target contract to natively support meta-transactions and it does not work for pre-existing smart contracts.
+There are two popular approaches:

-The `Permit()` function is intrusive as it requires the target contract to natively handle replay protection (e.g. verify the user's signature and then increment nonce by 1). `msgSender()` tries to alleviate the contract intrusiveness as the replay protection is handled by a global singleton RelayHub contract and the target contract is only required to replace msg.sender with msgSender() .
+1. The `Permit()` function is intrusive as it requires the target contract to natively handle replay protection (e.g. verify the user's signature and then increment nonce by 1).

+2. `msgSender()` tries to alleviate the contract intrusiveness as a global singleton RelayHub contract is responsible for handling the replay protection.
+The target contract is only required to replace msg.sender with msgSender() .

 So far no single approach has achieved wide-spread adoption and this is most evident in [Gnosis Safe](https://github.com/gnosis/safe-contracts/blob/development/contracts/GnosisSafe.sol#L193) that implements three solutions to the msg.sender problem.
-This includes 1) checking a signed message from the externally owned account that is not compatible with Permit(), 2) checking the message hash for uniquness and 3) checking contract signatures via EIP-1271.
+This includes checking a signed message from the externally owned account that is not compatible with Permit(), checking the message hash for uniqueness (i.e. a form of replay protection) and finally checking contract signatures via EIP-1271.

 The fragmentation of solutions to the msg.sender problem is evident that it is indeed a real problem faced by contract developers.
 They have tried to solve it at the contract-level, but it is fundamentally a platform issue.
 This motivates us to propose a new opcode `callWithSigner()` that can be implemented in the EVM.
-As a bonus point, the opcode `tx.origin` will finally have a meaningful purpose and it should be renamed `tx.gaspayer`.
+As a bonus point, the opcode `tx.origin` will finally have [a meaningful purpose](https://github.com/ethereum/solidity/issues/683) and it should be renamed `tx.gaspayer`.

 ## Specification

 We propose `callWithSigner()` that checks:

 - The externally owned account has signed and authorised the call (e.g. target contract and its calldata)
-- The signed replay protection is unique (e.g. this is the first and only time the command is executed)
+- The replay protection is unique (e.g. this is the first and only time the command is executed)

 If both checks pass, then the target contract is invoked with the desired calldata and the signer's address is set as msg.sender.
-Of course, this proposal requires the new opcode to maintain storage as it must keep track of the replay protection used so far by all signers.
+Of course, the new opcode requires long-term storage to keep track of the latest replay protection used (e.g. it is achieved with a single mapping that links the signer's address to the latest nonce).

 For the replay protection, we propose using [MultiNonce](https://github.com/PISAresearch/metamask-comp/tree/master#multinonce).
 Conceptually, the user has a list of nonce queues and in each queue the nonce must strictly increment by one.
 MultiNonce supports up to N concurrent transactions at any time and potentially requires the same storage as a single nonce queue.

+We provide the rest of this specification in pseudo-Solidity for ease of reading (and its motivation originates [from here](https://github.com/anydotcrypto/metatransactions/blob/master/src/contracts/account/RelayHub.sol).

 For the interface, we propose: